FIRST® – WCPA

 1. Complete all screenings in accordance with the Child Protection laws of your state

-2. Complete, sign, and have witness sign the Disclosure Statement for Non-Resident Volunteers form: Disclosure Statement Application for Nonresident Volunteers
+2. Complete, sign, and have witness sign the Non-Resident Attestation Form

-Once you obtain the documents necessary for the Non-Resident Background Checks, they are yours to copy keep and use for any time you volunteer with youth in the Commonwealth of Pennsylvania.
-The documents expire five years from the date of issue.
+Keep this form for your records as you can use it for any time you volunteer with youth in the Commonwealth of Pennsylvania.
+The document expire five years from the date of signing.

-Coaches mentors and other adults regardless of state of residency or location of the team are required to be in compliance with the:
+All coaches, mentors and other adults, regardless of state of residency or location of the team, are required to be in compliance with the:

 1. FIRST Youth Protection Program